 I mostly tend to stick to a mixture of skin on, bone in chicken thighs and drumsticks.
 They are cheap to buy and let’s face it, everyone loves a chicken drumstick don’t they?
 You could also use chicken wings if you like.

-Personally I wouldn’t use chicken breast fillets here – they would take much longer to cook all the way through, which would risk burning the crispy coating.
+Personally I wouldn’t use chicken breast fillets here – they would take much longer to cook all the way through, which would risk burning the crispy coating before the inside of the meat is cooked properly.

 the spiced coating